My favourite actress

 Anyway Christina Ricci’s new film is called “Black Snake Moan“.
 She plays opposite Samuel L. Jackson who I do like as an actor, but the reason I like the film is the concept.
 She plays a backwoods nympho who Jackson’s character finds half dead and nurses back to health.
 He also decides to reform her by chaining her to his radiator.
 The fact that Samuel L. Jackson is a forgotten blues musician who visually resembles R. L. Burnside helps things along nicely.

 The fact that Christina Ricci is a wee lass with big brown eyes probably contributed to her becoming my favourite actress.
-She wasn’t always ridiculously thin, but she seems to have gone down that path at some point like too many actresses in Hollywood, but at her normal weight she has some curves, but at 5 feet tall, how much can she weigh?
+She wasn’t always ridiculously thin, but she seems to have gone down that path at some point like too many actresses in Hollywood, but at her average weight she has some curves, but at 5 feet tall, how much can she weigh?
 I learned her height, by reading her IMDB entry prior to writing this blog posting, I also learned that she stopped growing at age ten.

-Some people take obsession to a whole ‘nother level to find out crap like that, but I guess growing up a child actor takes away most of your innocence and privacy.
+Some people take obsession to a whole ‘nother level to find out factoids like that, but I guess growing up a child actor takes away most of your innocence and privacy.
 Being a blogger definitely costs you some of both.
 I think I managed to work in every Christina Ricci fact and film I’ve seen.
 Oh I really liked her in “Fear and Loathing in Las Vegas”, which again stars Johnny Depp, and again is directed by one of my favourite directors, Terry Gillian.
 Christina Ricci fits my pantheon, I’ll have to add her to this webpage.

 Here again from the IMDB is a quotation: